Constructions of new matroids and designs over GF(q): -PMD's and Subspace Designs

-The $q$-matroid $(E,\mathcal{F})$ determined by a $q$-Steiner system as described in Proposition \ref{prop:steinertoflats} is referred to as the $q$-matroid {\it induced} by the $q$-Steiner system.
+The $q$-matroid $(E,\mathcal{F})$ determined by a $q$-Steiner system as described in Theorem \ref{thm:steinertoflats} is referred to as the $q$-matroid {\it induced} by the $q$-Steiner system.

-\begin{proposition} Let $(E,\mathcal{F})$ be a $q$-matroid induced by a $q$-Steiner system $S(t,k,n;q)$ with blocks $\mathcal{B}$.
-Let $F$ be a subspace of $E$.
-Then $F \in \mathcal{F}$ if and only if one of the following holds: \begin{enumerate} \item $F=E$, \item $F \in \mathcal{B}$, \item $\dim(F)\leq t-1$. \end{enumerate} \end{proposition} \begin{proof} By definition, $\mathcal{F}$ is the collection of all intersections of the blocks in $\mathcal{B}$, so clearly $E$ is a flat and all blocks are flats.
-Let us consider the intersection of two blocks.
-This space does not have dimension greater than $t-1$, because every $t$-space (and thus every space of dimension bigger than $t$) is in precisely one block.
-On the other hand, every space $F$ of dimension at most $t-1$ is in the same number of blocks (by Lemma \ref{intersection_numbers}) whose intersection is $F$.
-So every space of dimension at most $t-1$ is a flat. \end{proof}

-In Theorem \ref{crypto:flat-rank} it was shown that a collection of subspaces $\mathcal{F}$ of $E$ satisfying (F1)-(F3) determines a $q$-matroid $(E,r)$ for which $r(A)+1$ is the length of a maximal chain of flats contained in $F_A$.
-We will now determine explicit values for the rank function of the $q$-matroid induced by a $q$-Steiner system as described in Proposition \ref{prop:steinertoflats}.
+In Theorem \ref{crypto:flat-rank} it was shown that a collection of subspaces $\mathcal{F}$ of $E$ satisfying (F1)-(F3) determines a $q$-matroid $(E,r)$ such that for each $A \subseteq E$, $r(A)+1$ is the length of a maximal chain of flats contained in $F_A$.
+We will now determine explicit values of the rank function of the $q$-matroid induced by a $q$-Steiner system as described in Theorem \ref{thm:steinertoflats}.

 \begin{proposition} Let $M=(E,\mathcal{F})$ be the $q$-matroid for which $\mathcal{F}$ is the set of intersections of the blocks of an $S(t,k,n; q)$ Steiner system $ (E,\mathcal{B})$.
 Then $M$ is a $q$-PMD with rank function defined by